-STOP PRESS!
-North East Essex CCG will reinstate IVF provision for two cycles of treatment from 1 April 2020.
+Note: North East Essex CCG reinstated IVF provision for two cycles of treatment in April 2020.
 Read more here.

 There is renewed hope that the new integrated care system introduced across Suffolk and North East Essex may remove the IVF postcode lottery and provide a more consistent fertility pathway for patients.

 NHS Ipswich & East Suffolk and NHS West Suffolk provide two cycles of NHS funded IVF and have renewed their contracts with Bourn Hall, the world’s first IVF clinic.
 The third, North East Essex CCG, currently provides no NHS IVF treatment.
 All three CCGs are part of the same Suffolk and North East Essex Integrated Care System (ICS), which is designed to support best practice.